codechrysalis/meetup.graphql/README.md

 ## 1. Server

 Clone this repository to your computer.
-Then, from the root directory, run `npm install` and `npm start`.
+From the root directory, run `npm install` and `npm start`.
+Note: you will need to have `node` installed on your computer.

 Visit `http://localhost:4000/graphql` to test that the server is running.